 In its 2016 Concluding Observations on Denmark, the Human Rights Committee did not directly address police use of force.

-There has been no case concerning police use of force before the European Court of Human Rights in recent years.
+There has been no case concerning police use of force in Denmark before the European Court of Human Rights in recent years.